au-bio-bootcamp/Exercise-1/README.md

     4. How does one “control” for the impact that QC might have on downstream analyses?

 Notes:
 Everyone has a symlink or shortcut to the shared bootcamp directory called “shared” in their home folder.
-As in examples above we can type “shared” in place of the absolute path `/home/shared/biobootcamp/` e.g., `cat shared/data/` example_ASC_queue_scripts/FASTX_example.sh for this exercise and all other bootcamp activities this week.
-If you aren’t currently in your home directory we use ~/shared, where the tilde always means your home directory.
+As in examples above we can type “shared” in place of the absolute path `/home/shared/biobootcamp/` e.g., `ls biobootcamp/data/` example_ASC_queue_scripts/FASTX_example.sh for this exercise and all other bootcamp activities this week.
+If you aren’t currently in your home directory we use ~/biobootcamp, where the tilde always means your home directory.